TO FULLY ENJOY THIS STORY, READ PART 1 HERE

 “Not far.
 Are you scared?”
 Tobi replied as he started the engine.

 Fayemi shook her head.
 She is afraid to show fear.
-The other three girls, all her age, seemed excited.
-Besides, going for the protest is what she has craved for the past one week.
-She thought about Mami and convinced herself she would be back before Mami noticed she’s gone.
+The other three girls, all her age-mate, seemed excited.
+Why was she afraid?
+Besides, going for the protest is what she had craved for the whole week.
+She thought about Mami and convinced herself she would be back home before Mami noticed she was gone.

 * * *